-- 7.7.3.11 Sensitive sites listed below shall be protected by retention of an undisturbed, forested buffer (or other management technique) from the edge of the opening associated with these sites, or from the centre of sites without openings.
+7.7.3.10 Sensitive sites listed below shall be protected by retention of an undisturbed, forested buffer (or other management technique) from the edge of the opening associated with these sites, or from the centre of sites without openings.
 Both Alberta and the forest operator shall make a reasonable effort to identify sensitive sites in the FHP.
 Sites discovered in the field shall receive the same buffer as those sites previously identified in planning.
-Buffer widths and duration shall be agreed to in the FHP. - 7.7.3.12 In the event that site-specific buffers or other management techniques are not agreed to in the FMP and FHP, the following buffer widths shall apply:
+Buffer widths and duration shall be agreed to in the FHP.

+7.7.3.11 In the event that site-specific buffers or other management techniques are not agreed to in the FMP and FHP, the following buffer widths shall apply:

-Sensitive Site Width of
+Sensitive Site Width of Buffer

-Forested Buffer

-Breeding Sites and Hibernacula of Species At Risk
+Breeding Sites and Hibernacula of Species s At Risk

 Salamanders, Amphibians and Reptiles 100 m

 Bat Hibernacula 100 m

 Colonial Bird Nesting Area 100 m

 Sandhill Crane Nesting Area 100 m

 Wolverine Den 100 m

 Mineral Licks 100 m

+Bear Den 100 m

 Raptor Nest Tree 100 m

-Natural Springs, Beaver Ponds with no 20 m-treed buffer
+Natural Springs, Beaver Ponds with no 20 m-buffer of lesser vegetation

 outflow channel, or other natural ponds